 #4: Customer Retention Email Campaign

-Every marketer knows that it costs more to acquire new customers than to retain existing ones.
+Every marketer knows that acquiring new customers costs more than retaining existing ones.

-Unfortunately, today’s customers have unlimited access to information online and can easily shift to a competitor.
-But regular email communications can keep your business top-of-mind and foster stronger brand trust.
+Unfortunately, today’s customers have unlimited access to information online and can quickly shift to a competitor.
+But regular email communications can keep your business top-of-mind and foster brand trust.

 What kind of emails can you send customers?